 - Record the time, blood sugar reading, and recent food intake in a log.

-Blood sugar levels vary throughout the day and with food intake, so no single blood sugar reading can reveal the full picture of how someone is processing sugar.
+Blood sugar levels vary throughout the day and with food intake, so no single blood sugar reading can reveal how well or not someone is processing sugar.

-Target blood sugar numbers are as follows in milligrams per decilitre (mg/dL):
+Target blood sugar numbers are as follows, in milligrams per deciliter (mg/dl):

 Maintaining healthy levels

-- choosing whole-grain breads and pastas instead of high-calorie, low-nutrient white breads and pastas
+- Choosing whole-grain bread and pasta instead of white bread and pasta.

-- eating foods rich in fiber, which helps the body lower blood glucose
+- Eating foods that are rich in fiber to help the body lower blood glucose levels.

-- eating high-protein foods, which can support feelings of fullness
+- Eating high-protein foods to support feelings of fullness.

-- choosing non-starchy vegetables, which are less likely to trigger blood glucose spikes
+- Choosing non-starchy vegetables that are less likely to trigger blood glucose spikes.

-People taking diabetes drugs who are at risk of dangerous blood sugar dips should follow a similar diet.
+People who are taking diabetes drugs and who are at risk of dangerous blood sugar dips should follow a similar diet.
 They also need to take proactive steps to prevent blood sugar from dropping.
 Those include:

-- increasing food intake and snacking frequency during times of greater physical activity
+- Increasing food intake and snacking frequency during intense physical activity.

-- consulting a doctor if vomiting or diarrhea make it difficult to control blood sugar
+- Consulting a doctor if vomiting or diarrhea make it difficult to manage blood sugar.

 Symptoms of unhealthy fasting blood sugar may include low energy, tiredness, and headaches.